Cancer predisposition gene panel

 - The first page will have a condensed summary listing all of the clinically relevant results arranged as follows:

-- Pathogenic or likely pathogenic results – information requiring the utmost attention spanning the entire genome
+- Pathogenic or likely pathogenic results – information requiring the utmost attention

 - Variants of unknown significance – DNA changes currently without evidence of clinical impacts